-Family and friends can deposit money in a detainee's phone account by going to https://pay.gettingout.com/#/ and locating the detainee by name.
-You can deposit money for a detainee to make phone calls generally, or to call your number specifically.
+Family and friends can deposit money in a detained person's phone account by going to https://pay.gettingout.com/#/ and locating them by name.
+You can deposit money for a detained person to make phone calls generally, or to call your number specifically.
 There is a 7% transaction fee.